 "Double dipping" is the term ascribed to the situation whereby a journal could both receive an open access publication fee and also charge customers a subscription fee for the same article.
 To avoid "double dipping," Thieme will amend its journal prices each year based on the number of open access articles published in the previous calendar year for which standard article publication charges have been paid.
-The first such adjustments have been made for 2016 pricing and were based on article publication fees paid in 2014.
-We will adjust them accordingly in forthcoming years.
+The first such adjustments were made for 2016 pricing based on article publication fees paid in 2014.
+We calculate and adjust pricing each year using the same methodology.

 Journal prices are based on a number of factors, including but not limited to number of articles and pages, frequency of publication, added functionalities to the electronic versions, inflation, market competition, etc. and as such an open access component in one year's publication may not automatically result in an absolute reduction in price in a future year.